PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 reverse dictionary and final boundary-input normalization with shared LayoutState and diagnostics.
 The value has no consumer and adds no graph work.

+`run_boundary_input_normalization_cleanup()` has two production occurrences and returns one rewrite counter.
+The final occurrence follows indexed final convergence and currently discards its result; the earlier occurrence remains a separate raw call.
+Strict characterization requires a final-only target before internal Transpose/channel-slice propagation while preserving the shared live LayoutState and diagnostics arguments.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes